hscells/lifelog-eval/README.md

 ### Requirements

-YYMV, however, these are the tools and libraries I used in order to get this system running.
+YMMV, however, these are the tools and libraries I used in order to get this system running.

  - elasticsearch `Version 2.2.0`